Brian-FullStack/CI_MS1_ICE/README.md

 ## User Stories
 _________________
 ### Site User Goals
-1. As a user I want to easily find the information ths I'm looking for.
+1. As a user I want to easily find the information that I'm looking for.
 2. As a user I want to find out how much it costs to climb at this gym.
 3. As a user I want to find out the opening times for this gym.
 4. As a user I want to find out what facilities this gym has to offer.